appaquet/exocore/data/replication.md

   * Two stage commit where nobody adds to the chain unless everybody has agreed that they have signatures.
     Cons: This adds latency and communication for nothing...
 And it's an never ending story.

-* A node local chain changes after we synced against it
+* A node local chain changes after we synced against it.

-  * TODO:
+  Solution:
+  * The chain synchronizer will figure this out since the metadata of that node will not match anymore

+* A node that hasn't synchronized for a while may bring old items in the pending store.

+  Solution:
+  * A node that comes only always synchronize its chain first, so operations that needs to be deleted will be in the chain.
+    We could then add a initialization step that requires the commit manager to cleanup old stuff before doing a first pending store synchronization.

+* If multiple nodes get added to the cell at once, they may change the quorum need, but they cannot participate yet...

+  Solutions:
-* A node that boots needs to be considered a data node at first so that it doesn't prevent quorum
+  * A node that boots needs to be considered a data node at first so that it doesn't prevent quorum.

-## TODO
-- [ ] What is the logic on who proposes
-        * Needs to have full data access
-        * Needs to be considered online by others for them to wait for its proposal
-- [ ] Conditional entry: entry can be conditional on time, other entry commit, etc.
-- [ ] How do we bootstrap the chain ?
-      First block created by master key on 1 node
+  * A node may need to have a flag that indicate that it synchronized once, so that we can ignore them in quorum.